Meet The Counseling Services Staff

 Further on in her training, Dr. Browne provided crisis intervention and individual and group therapy to low income, ethnic minorities in a community mental health center.
 Her work with this population also included providing counseling and assessment in partial and inpatient hospitalization units.
 After receiving her doctorate degree, Dr. Browne practiced as a staff psychologist for several years at a men’s prison.
 She provided individual and group therapy and crisis intervention as well as helped develop and implement a program aimed at reducing criminal lifestyles and increasing personal responsibility.
 In this setting, she also helped men struggling with anger control, suicidality, violence, personality issues, and severe psychological problems.
 She additionally served as Recorder, Vice Chair, then Department Chair of the Psychology Department at the men’s prison and helped develop a proctoring program for newly hired psychologists.

-In addition to her work in these settings, Dr. Browne has been in private practice for the past 14 years.
+In addition to her work in these settings, Dr. Browne has been in private practice since October 2000.
 In her practice, she provides counseling services to people struggling with depression, anxiety, ethnic identity and multi-cultural issues, marital discord, grief and loss, adjustment difficulties, and behavioral issues in children.
 In addition to her clinical work, she has also taught at the undergraduate and graduate levels, including at Cal Poly for two quarters.
 Over the years, Dr. Browne has learned so much about human behavior and what facilitates change.
 She truly enjoys her work as a psychologist because it allows her to take part in a person’s journey and witness growth.

 California Licensed Psychologist PSY26021